OpenRadioss/OpenRadioss/HOWTO.md

      * Rename it to avoid issues :

          Launch cygwin
-         in the shell : move /bin/link.exe in /bin/link_cygwin.exe :
+         in the shell : move /bin/link.exe to /bin/link_cygwin.exe :
          mv /bin/link.exe in /bin/link_cygwin.exe

    **Notes:**